Tuesday, April 29, 2008

 Fluted Polenta and Ricotta Cake mise en place

-You can find the recipe for Fluted Polenta and Ricotta Cake at this blog Engineer Baker or in the book Baking: From My Home to Yours by Dorie Greenspan.
+You can find the recipe for Fluted Polenta and Ricotta Cake at this blog Engineer Baker or in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!

 Fluted Polenta and Ricotta Cake - platedTasting Notes